 The walkabout harness can be a great harness for dogs needing assistance in the hind limbs.
-The legs go through 2 legs holes like a pair of pants and fasten over the top of the hips with Velcro.
+The legs go through 2 leg holes like a pair of pants.
+Then fasten over the top of the hips with Velcro.
 This harness needs to be placed on each time you move or walk your dog around.
-If left on fro prolonged periods it tends to slide off the back end of the dog.
-It can be really helpful after spinal surgery or for any neurological conditions where the rear limbs are wanting to cross, or coming very close together.
+If left on for prolonged periods it tends to slide off the back end of the dog.
+It can be really helpful after spinal surgery.
+Or for any neurological conditions where the rear limbs are wanting to cross or coming very close together.
 This harness can help to keep the legs apart.
-It can be worn in the water, and is easily cleaned.
+It can be worn in the water and is easily cleaned.
 Made of neoprene so the dog can sweat in warmer weather if left in place for prolonged periods.

 Choosing a size:

 There are 7 sizes, that all have a small amount of adjustability in them.
 See the sizing section for more details.